Deep Reinforcement Learning: An Overview: Applications

 \subsection{Healthcare}

 There are many opportunities and challenges in healthcare for machine learning \citep{Miotto2017, Saria2014}.
 Personalized medicine is getting popular in healthcare.
 It systematically optimizes the patient's health care, in particular, for chronic conditions and cancers using individual patient information, potentially from electronic health/medical record (EHR/EMR).
 Dynamic treatment regimes (DTRs) or adaptive treatment strategies are sequential decision making problems.
 Some issues in DTRs are not in standard RL. \citet{Shortreed2011} tackled the missing data problem, and designed methods to quantify the evidence of the learned optimal policy. \citet{Goldberg2012} proposed methods for censored data (patients may drop out during the trial) and flexible number of stages.
 See \citet{Chakraborty2014} for a recent survey, and \citet{Kosorok2015} for an edited book about recent progress in DTRs.
-Currently Q-learning is the RL method in DTRs.
-It is interesting to see the applications of deep RL methods in this field.
+Currently Q-learning is the RL method in DTRs. \citet{Ling2017} applied deep RL to the problem of inferring patient phenotypes.

 Some recent workshops at the intersection of machine learning and healthcare are: NIPS 2016 Workshop on Machine Learning for Health (http://www.nipsml4hc.ws) and NIPS 2015 Workshop on Machine Learning in Healthcare (https://sites.google.com/site/nipsmlhc15/).
 See ICML 2017 Tutorial on Deep Learning for Health Care Applications: Challenges and Solutions (https://sites.google.com/view/icml2017-deep-health-tutorial/home).